 As part of the optimization process of retail fuel stations in Africa, EPCM will drive the design and supply of these tanks.
-The outcome of installing one of these HDPE fuel tanks at your depot would improve your capex during construction, your opex during operations and environmental challenges and potential liabilities in the future.
+The outcome of installing one of these HDPE fuel tanks at your depot would improve your CAPEX during construction, your OPEX during operations and environmental challenges and potential liabilities in the future.

 The design life of one of these tanks would be 100 years compared to the normal tanks that usually have to be replaced every 20 years.
 This will also have a big impact when retail stations change hands as the current norm is to replace tanks and pumps when stations get sold or refurbished.
 This means that oil companies can see their tanks as assets when selling to another company rather than an environmental liability.

 The EPCM team also does a lot of large API 650 storage tanks and is currently investigating the use of HDPE in different layers to construct these tanks.
-This will also be a market disrupting technology as the current way of constructing API 650 storage tanks is to weld steel plates together on site.
+This will also be a market-disrupting technology as the current way of constructing API 650 storage tanks is to weld steel plates together on site.
 This leads to a lot of logistical problems in Africa as well as quality problems when welding the steel plates together.

-By changing over to HDPE storage tanks to store fuel, most of the material and machines needed to construct these tanks could be loaded in a few containers and shipped to site.
+By changing over to HDPE storage tanks to store fuel, most of the material and machines needed to construct these tanks could be loaded in a few containers and shipped to the site.
 HDPE also does not have a long lead time and construction periods would be shortened considerably.

 Both the extrusion and potentially 3d printing solutions are currently evaluated to determine the best available options for the HDPE fabrication on site.
-Site conditions will also play a big role and should be closely monitored to ensure it does not affect the quality of application.
-Creating a controlled environment would also work similar to a welding hut on a pipeline that controls humidity and temperature.
+Site conditions will also play a big role and should be closely monitored to ensure it does not affect the quality of the application.
+Creating a controlled environment would also work similarly to a welding hut on a pipeline that controls humidity and temperature.

-Although a lot of hard work still needs to be done to get these product to the market, it’s a giant leap for tank fabrication globally and in the next few years, the way we build and install tanks will completely change.
+Although a lot of hard work still needs to be done to get these products to the market, it’s a giant leap for tank fabrication globally and in the next few years, the way we build and install tanks will completely change.

 We are launching courses in Pipeline Design and Business & Project Development soon.
 Sign up and will notify you.